Perkedel/After-Church/Documents/Misc/ydkj-salty-trivia.md

 Joel: And Whoops, I think your remote went to home screen. reopen the remote app again, pls..

+### Analog Low Signal Ants

+Joel: Oh no, looks like we have interference here, hope you can see it here.

 ## Names

 Names must be matches within following description exactly.